ronnypanford/amazon_pathfinding_challenge/README.md

 ## *REQUIRED*

- --grid-width: The width of the grid. e.g. --grid-width 3
+ --grid-width: The width of the grid.

+       e.g. --grid-width 3

- --grid-height: The height of the grid. e.g. --grid-height 3
+ --grid-height: The height of the grid.

+       e.g. --grid-height 3

- --start: The starting point of the pathfinder. e.g. --start (0,0)
+ --start: The starting point of the pathfinder.

+       e.g. --start (0,0)

- --end: The ending point of the pathfinder (delivery destination). e.g --end (5,5)
+ --end: The ending point of the pathfinder (delivery destination).

+       e.g --end (5,5)

 ## *OPTIONAL*

  --obstacle: Use this to place an obstacle on the grid (Can be used multiple times to place multiple obstacles).

-        e.g. --obstacle (0,0)      .............. ....for a single obstacle
-            --obstacle (0,0) --obstacle (1,1)......... for multiple obstacles
+        e.g. --obstacle (0,0)      ..................for a single obstacle --obstacle (0,0) --obstacle (1,1)......... for multiple obstacles

- --random-obstacles: Use this to add random obstacles on the grid. e.g. --random-obstacles 10 where 10 is the number of obstacles to place
+ --random-obstacles: Use this to add random obstacles on the grid.

+        e.g. --random-obstacles 10 where 10 is the number of obstacles to place

  --obstacle-unremoveable: Raise this flag to make obstacles unremoveable.
 Thus no paths can suggest an obstacle to be removed if it cannot find a clear path.